tmenier/NProg/README.md

 ## Get it

 This project is brand new and still in the experimental phase.
 It is not available on NuGet (yet), but for convenience it is completely contained in a single C# file that you can drop into your project.
-Get it here.
+Get it [here](https://raw.githubusercontent.com/tmenier/NProg/master/NProg/Tracker.cs).

 ## Questions?
 Feedback?

 Like it?
 Hate it?
 Found a bug?
 Got a feature request?
 Did I reinvent something that already exists?
-For time being I welcome any and all feedback under issues.
+Got a better name for this thing?
+For time being I welcome any and all feedback under [issues](https://github.com/tmenier/NProg/issues).